Student Organization Funding

 Spot Funding is a rolling funding process that occurs throughout the fall and spring semesters.
 Spot Funding can be used for small-scale and unanticipated expenses or other events that organizations were not ready to apply for in the bulk funding period.
 Funds are limited for spot funding, and will be doled out throughout the semester.
 Spot funding cannot be used for events that were previously denied funding and still require all the proper documentation such as invoices, receipts, contracts, etc. Spot Funding is on a first-come, first-served basis.

-All funds that are allocated to a student organization through Bulk Funding or Spot Funding are awarded through a reimbursement process.
+All funds that are allocated to a student organization are awarded through a reimbursement process.
 The funds that a student organization is allocated are first paid by the student organization and then reimbursed by MUSG through a detailed reimbursement form.

 An exception to this reimbursement process would be any upfront costs.
 Upfront costs are costs payable directly by MUSG.
 These costs include Sodexo catering, AMU technology, MUPD security, linen/event management, publicity, or university-approved vendors.
 Invoices are necessary in applications for upfront costs.